rreece/rreece.github.io/outline-of-philosophy/statistics.md

     >   For the GNMT application (Seq2Seq) with LSTM, we are able to scale the batch size by a factor
     >   of 16 without losing accuracy and without tuning the hyper-parameters mentioned above.

-15. You, Y. et al. (2019).
+16. You, Y. et al. (2019).
 [Large batch optimization for deep learning: Training BERT in 76 minutes](https://arxiv.org/abs/1904.00962).

     -   LARS and LAMB

-16. Zhang, G. et al. (2019).
+17. Zhang, G. et al. (2019).
 [Which algorithmic choices matter at which batch sizes?
 Insights from a Noisy Quadratic Model](https://arxiv.org/abs/1907.04164).

 >   Consistent with the empirical results of Shallue et al. (2018), each optimizer shows two distinct
 >   regimes: a small-batch (stochastic) regime with perfect linear scaling, and a large-batch (deterministic)
 >   regime insensitive to batch size.
 We call the phase transition between these regimes the critical batch
 >   size.

-17. Li, Y., Wei, C., & Ma, T. (2019).
+18. Li, Y., Wei, C., & Ma, T. (2019).
 [Towards explaining the regularization effect of initial large learning rate in training neural networks](https://arxiv.org/abs/1907.04595).

 >   Our analysis reveals that more SGD noise, or larger learning rate, biases the model towards learning
 >   "generalizing" kernels rather than "memorizing" kernels.

+19. Kaplan, J. et al. (2020).
+[Scaling laws for neural language models](https://arxiv.org/abs/2001.08361).

-18. Jastrzebski, S. et al. (2020).
+20. Jastrzebski, S. et al. (2020).
 [The break-even point on optimization trajectories of deep neural networks](https://arxiv.org/abs/2002.09572).

 Blogs: